-Colorado Bill of Sale Form – DMV CO Information
+Colorado Bill of Sale Form for Vehicles

-In Colorado when you buy or sell a vehicle, you need a Bill of Sale.
-The Bill of Sale serves as a legal receipt from the buyer to the seller documenting both the change in ownership and the purchase price.
-The State of Colorado has some legal specific requirements about what a Bill of Sale must contain.
+In the state of Colorado when you sell or transfer a vehicle, you need a Bill of Sale.
+The Bill of Sale form serves as a legal receipt from the buyer to the seller documenting both the change in ownership and the purchase price.

 The following information should appear on the Colorado Bill of Sale Form:

-• Name of the seller.
+• Signature of the seller

-• Date of sale.
+• Date of sale

-• Signature of both the seller and the buyer.
+• Signature of the buyer

 Colorado Bill of Sale Forms

-Click here to download and print a genericColorado Bill of Sale Form
+Click here to download and print a generic Colorado Bill of Sale Form for any vehicle sale or transfer.

 Click here to download and print a Motor Vehicle Bill of Sale for Purged Colorado Record